-The Office of the High Representative (OHR) in Bosnia may be eliminated at the end of June 2008, if the country makes sufficient progress in reforms and remains stable.
-An EU Special Representative will remain but will likely not have powers to impose legislation and dismiss officials as OHR had.
-It remains to be seen if aid conditionality and the prospect of EU membership in the perhaps distant future will be sufficient to move the reform process forward in Bosnia.
+International Supervisory Bodies in Bosnia and Kosovo.
+The Office of the High Representative (OHR) in Bosnia may be eliminated by the end of 2008, if the country makes sufficient progress on a package of reforms and conditions that has been outlined by the international community.
+After OHR's departure, an EU Special Representative will remain but will not have powers to impose legislation and dismiss officials as OHR had.
+OHR has used these "Bonn powers" powers more sparingly in recent years.
+Nevertheless, it remains to be seen if aid conditionality and the distant prospect of EU membership will be sufficient to move the reform process forward in Bosnia.

-A similar question may be asked of reform in Kosovo.
-In early 2008, UNMIK may be succeeded by the International Civilian Office that will have some of the powers OHR has had in Bosnia, but will lack UNMIK's direct administrative control.
-An International Civilian Representative (ICR) would oversee Kosovo's implementation of the plan.
-The role and powers of the ICR appear to be modeled on those of the international High Representative in Bosnia.
-The ICR would be chosen by an international steering group of key countries.
-The ICR would also serve as EU Representative in Kosovo.
-An American would serve as his or her deputy.
-The ICR would be the final authority on the implementation of the settlement, and would have the power to void any decisions or laws he or she deemed to be in violation of the settlement, as well as the power to remove Kosovo government officials who act in a way that is inconsistent with the settlement.
-The ICR's mandate would last until the international steering group determines that Kosovo has implemented the settlement.
-The first review of settlement implementation would take place after two years.
+After Kosovo declared independence in February 2008, the European Union began to deploy an International Civilian Office (ICO), which would oversee Kosovo's implementation of the Ahtisaari plan.
+The role and powers of the ICO appear to be modeled on those of OHR in Bosnia.
+The head of the Office, the International Civilian Representative (ICR) was chosen by an international steering group of key countries.
+The ICR also serves as EU Representative in Kosovo.
+An American serves as his deputy.
+The ICR is the final authority on the implementation of the settlement, and would have the power to void any decisions or laws he deems to be in violation of the settlement, as well as the power to remove Kosovo government officials who act in a way that is inconsistent with the settlement.
+The ICR's mandate will last until the international steering group determines that Kosovo has implemented the settlement.
+The first review of settlement implementation will take place after two years.
+The ICR is expected to be operational on June 15, 2008.

-A mission under the EU's European Security and Defense Policy (ESDP) would monitor and advise the Kosovo government on all issues related to the rule of law, specifically the police, courts, customs officials, and prisons.
+A mission under the EU's European Security and Defense Policy (ESDP), dubbed EULEX, will monitor and advise the Kosovo government on all issues related to the rule of law, specifically the police, courts, customs officials, and prisons.
 It would also have the ability to assume "limited executive powers" to ensure that these institutions work properly.
+EULEX is currently only partly deployed.